QIWI-API/topup-wallet-docs/topup-wallet_en.html.md

 # Implementation Guidelines {#guidelines}

-The interaction of the Agent’s system with QIWI Wallet should go as follows.
+The scenario of the QIWI Wallet top-up should go as follows:

 <div class="mermaid">
 sequenceDiagram